-Carbon Fiber can be a great, inexpensive solution to stop a bowing wall.
+Carbon fiber can be a great, inexpensive solution to fix a bowing wall in your basement.
 However, proper installation is critical in the success or failure of the carbon fiber strap.

-At Epp Concrete, our bowing wall repair is very different.
-We begin our carbon fiber installation at the sill plate of your house, above your foundation.
-The end of our installation is below the floor of your basement.
-By installing fiber our way, your foundation receives the complete benefit of the strength of the carbon fiber’s 50,000 psi limit.
+At Epp Foundation Repair, we begin our carbon fiber wall strap installation at the sill plate of your house, above your foundation.
+The end of our straps are below the floor of your basement.
+By installing fiber this way, your foundation walls benefit from the strength of carbon fiber’s 50,000 psi limit.
 The pressure on the outside of your foundation is equally distributed between your entire house and the full strength of your concrete slab floor.
-In between, we properly repair foundation cracks by filling small cracks with high strength epoxy, and wide cracks by removing material and injecting high strength mortar.
+During the process, we properly repair foundation cracks by filling small cracks with high strength epoxy, and wide cracks by removing material and injecting high strength mortar.
 Because of these techniques, we have NEVER had a failure from our thousands of bowed wall repairs.

 If you live in our service area including Lincoln, Omaha, Grand Island, Kearney, Norfolk or anywhere within a 3 hour drive of our office, contact us for a bowing wall repair estimate today.